unimib-datAI/mantistable-ui-docs/docs/sti/external-sti-approach.md

 ## Conclusion

-The API provides essential functionalities for semantic table interpretation and retrieval of annotations, which are crucial for the MantisTable UI.
-Proper configuration of the API endpoints ensures seamless interaction between the MantisTable UI and the external API.
+The API provides essential functionalities for semantic table interpretation and retrieval of annotations, which are crucial for MantisTable UI.
+Proper configuration of the API endpoints ensures seamless interaction between MantisTable UI and the external API.